 From Humboldt to Santa Barbara, cities and counties across our service area are taking action against climate change.
-PG&E is actively supporting a growing number of these local governments—helping them achieve their greenhouse gas reduction goals through free training, resources, competitive funding and a dedicated team of PG&E community energy managers.
+PG&E is actively supporting a growing number of these local governments—helping them achieve their greenhouse gas reduction goals through training, resources, and a dedicated team of PG&E community energy managers.

-PG&E is working to provide comprehensive, actionable and economically viable solutions that help local governments address their impact on global climate change—from providing data and assistance with greenhouse gas inventories to on-the-ground training and guidance on climate action plans to tailored strategies for implementing innovative energy efficiency programs.
+PG&E is working to provide comprehensive, actionable and economically viable solutions that help local governments—from providing data and assistance with greenhouse gas inventories to on-the-ground training and guidance on climate action plans to tailored strategies for implementing innovative energy efficiency programs.

 In addition to energy efficiency, PG&E also manages a variety of demand response programs to help cut peak energy use.
 Focusing on ways to reduce peak energy use is vital to our environmental and resource planning objectives.
 These programs provide incentives for customers to temporarily reduce or shift their energy use on days when demand for energy is at its highest.

-Our demand response programs range from cycling residential air conditioning units on and off, to fully automated "load shedding" strategies controlled by computers, to emergency programs where large industrial customers voluntarily reduce their electricity demand in less than an hour upon request.
+Our demand response programs range from SmartAC™, to fully automated programs that reduce energy use through an electronic signal, controlled by computers, to emergency programs where large industrial customers voluntarily reduce their electricity demand in less than an hour upon request.